 By destroying soft blocks, players have a chance of collecting power-ups that aid them in battle.
 The status of these power-ups are displayed at the left of the HUD.
 These power-ups can also be collected by computer opponents (giving them the side-effect instead) or destroyed by bomb blasts and pressure blocks.
-All power-ups transfer between rounds in the single-player campaign.
+All power-ups transfer between rounds in the single-player mode.

 - Speed Up - Increases the player's movement speed.
 Can be collected up to five times.

-- Fire Up - Extends the range of the fire blasts of the player's bombs by two squares.
+- Fire Up - Extends the range of the blasts of the player's bombs by two squares.
 Can be collected up to eight times.

 Hidden along the single-player campaign are Secret Panels, which can only be unlocked by performing a special feat in a certain level.
 Along with an achievement, collecting these panels also grant the player a certain reward.

 - Secret Panel 1 - In each round that ends with 5 or 0, destroy a Fire Up power-up item with a bomb blast to unlock this panel.
 Grants a Heart power-up.

 - Secret Panel 2 - In each round that ends with 1 or 6, destroy all blocks.
 Grants a Heart power-up.

 - Secret Panel 3 - In each round that ends with 2 or 7, survive two minutes without setting any bombs down.
 Grants both a Heart power-up and a Bomb Up power-up.

 - Secret Panel 4 - In each round that ends with 3 or 8, set and detonate sixteen bombs during the last minute of the round.
 Grants both a Heart power-up and a Infinite Bomb power-up.

 - Secret Panel 5 - In each round that ends with 4 or 9, do not move at all for the first minute.
 Grants a Heart power-up in Standard Mode while sets the player's life to maximum (999) in FPB Mode.